Dynamic Range Reduction via Branch-and-Bound: Abstract

 \section{Abstract}

-The demand for high-performance computing in machine learning and artificial intelligence has led to the development of specialized hardware accelerators like Tensor Processing Units (TPUs), Graphics Processing Units (GPUs), and Field-Programmable Gate Arrays (FPGAs).
-A key strategy to enhance these accelerators is the reduction of precision in arithmetic operations, which increases processing speed and lowers latency—crucial for real-time AI applications.
-Precision reduction minimizes memory bandwidth requirements and energy consumption, essential for large-scale and mobile deployments, and increases throughput by enabling more parallel operations per cycle, maximizing hardware resource utilization.
-This strategy is equally vital for solving \textsf{NP}-hard quadratic unconstrained binary optimization (\QUBO) problems common in machine learning, which often require high precision for accurate representation.
-Special hardware solvers, such as quantum annealers, benefit significantly from precision reduction.
-This paper introduces a fully principled Branch-and-Bound algorithm for reducing precision needs in \QUBO problems by utilizing dynamic range as a measure of complexity.
-Experiments validate our algorithm's effectiveness on an actual quantum annealer.
+A key strategy to enhance specialized hardware accelerators, such as GPUs and FPGA, is to reduce the numerical precision in arithmetic operations, which increases processing speed and lowers latency---both crucial for real-time AI applications.
+In this work, we consider \textsf{NP}-hard Quadratic Unconstrained Binary Optimization (\QUBO) problems, which arise in machine learning and beyond.
+We show that these problems often require high numerical precision, posing challenges for hardware solvers.
+We introduce a principled Branch-and-Bound algorithm for reducing the precision requirements of \QUBO problems by utilizing the dynamic range as a measure of complexity.
+Experiments demonstrate that our method reduces the dynamic range in subset sum, clustering, and vector quantization problems, thereby increasing their solvability on actual quantum annealers and FPGA-based digital annealers.